mira-torbay/ManipulAIte/README.md

 - PyTorch
 - Flask

+##Bias Detenction AI Training
+Data based used to train bias detection ai :https://huggingface.co/datasets/shainar/BEAD
+@article{raza2024beads,
+  title={BEADs: Bias Evaluation Across Domains}, author={Raza, Shaina and Rahman, Mizanur and Zhang, Michael R}, journal={arXiv preprint arXiv:2406.04220}, year={2024}
+}

 ## Future Plans
 - **Contextual Analysis**: Incorporate background context to content that user provides so that our AI has a higher accurarcy in distinguishing between objectively truth and biased or misleading information.
 This will increase AI's accurarcy and make it more relevant for real-world scenarios.
 - **Database Expansion**: Expand our model's database to expose our AI to more diverse bias, misinformation, and propaganda techniques.
 - **Feedback Loop**: Have users be able to validate AI's analysis on a content in order to continously improve the model's performance